acumos/acumos-onnx-client/docs/tutorial/index.rst

      onnx4acumos super_resolution_zoo.onnx onnx4acumos.ini -push -ms

-In this command line the push parameter is used to on-board the Onnx model directly in Acumos (CLI on-boarding).
+In this command line the push parameter is used to on-board the onnx model directly in Acumos (CLI on-boarding).
 You will be prompted to enter your on-boarding token : onboarding token = "your Acumos login":"authentication token" (example : acumos_user:a2a6a9e8f4gbg3c147eq9g3h).
 The "authentication token" can be retrieved in the ACUMOS GUI in your personal settings.